jsadsad/HaulAway/README.md

 2. Job Postings

-Users have to submit a form with required fields and pass validations to submit a job.
+Users have to submit a form with required fields such as _pickup_, _destination_, _start date_, and _end date_.
+These fields are required to pass validations in order to submit a job.

 In the Job Index, only available jobs are shown through a `selector`.

 ```
 export const getAvailableJobs = (state) => {